IreneZoi/HATS_HRT/README.md

 ### Exercise
-Run the notebook [taggerComp.py](taggerComp.ipynb) in `das2023_hrt/CMSSW_11_1_0_pre5/src/DAS2023HRT`
+Run the notebook [taggerComp.ipynb](taggerComp.ipynb) in `das2024_hrt/CMSSW_11_1_0_pre5/src/DAS2024HRT`

 ## Setup on FNAL Elastic Analysis Facility (EAF)
 To run on FNAL EAF, you will need to be on the Fermilab fgz network (if you are onsite) or use a VPN (if you are offsite, https://redtop.fnal.gov/guide-to-vpn-connections-to-fermilab/).
 Then login at  https://analytics-hub.fnal.gov using your FNAL Services credentials.
 Once you successfully connect, click on the blue button "Start My Server".
-And select the CMSLPC SL7 Interactive (bottom right) server options.
+And select the CMSLPC SL7 NEW Coffea-dask Interactive (top left) server options.
 Click Start at the bottom of the page.

 To open a Terminal click on the corresponding option in the Launcher Tab.
 If the Launcher tab is not open, you can open a new one from the File menu in the top left.
 This will open a new tab with a bash terminal.